1 Minute Read

 During cold weather months, hiking doesn’t stop atop the Grand Mesa — all you need to explore its quiet, snow-covered groves is a pair of snowshoes and a thirst for adventure.
 Amateur and seasoned snowshoers love to hike virtually anywhere cross-country skiers explore, including the groomed GMNC trail system, as long as snowshoers walk next to — not on — the groomed Nordic trails.

-If the only thing keeping you from forging a snowy path is the lack of footwear required to walk on it, rest assured Grand Junction’s Board & Buckle or REI can assist you with rental equipment.
+If the only thing keeping you from forging a snowy path is the lack of footwear required to walk on it, rest assured Grand Junction’s Board & Buckle can assist you with rental equipment.

 Powderhorn Mountain Resort also has about 10 miles of snowshoe trails, and for snowshoers looking for more, the resort is only a short drive from the vast network of cross-country ski and snowshoe trails on top of Grand Mesa.